Imgopz/r1_rag_with_reasoning/README.md

 - Default chunk size is 1000 characters with 200 character overlap
 - Embeddings are generated using the `all-mpnet-base-v2` model
 - The system uses a maximum of 3 relevant chunks for context

+## Sample questions
+- compare and contrast the services offered by RankBoost and Omni marketing